 Mix them together, and then use a sterilized eye dripper to carefully put 3 to 4 drops into the affected ear.

 The solution works as an antibacterial agent, and will break down infection and ear wax, allowing fluid to come out naturally.

-If the fluid is caused by infection or sinuses, you can treat it by placing a humidifier in your bedroom.
+If the fluid in ears is caused by infection or sinuses, you can treat it by placing a humidifier in your bedroom.